Muhaimin Izuddin

-Muhaimin Izuddin bin Muhammad Asri (born 4 August 2002) is a Malaysian professional footballer who plays for Malaysia Super League club Kelantan as a midfielder.
+Muhaimin Izuddin bin Muhammad Asri (born 4 August 2002) is a Malaysian professional footballer who plays as a midfielder for Malaysia A1 Semi-Pro League club Kelantan Red Warrior.

 Club career

 Kelantan

 Muhaimin started his career with Kelantan Youth team before joined FAM-MSN Project in 2021.
 On 7 January 2022, Muhaimin rejoined the club after one season represented FAM-MSN Project.
 On 16 April 2022, Muhaimin made his debut for the club in 3-1 win over Perak during Malaysia Premier League match.